Results 1 to 10 of 20

 I have just used it for backups and erasing cd-rw's.

-But, you could try it, K3b is probably the best cd/dvd burning software out there.How to know if you are a geek.
+But, you could try it, K3b is probably the best cd/dvd burning software out there.If you want to learn more about linux take a linux journey

 - Join Date